IGNF/myria3d/README.md

 Sections `DATAMODULE`, and `LOGGER` are needed for training and evaluation. `INPUT_BD_TOPO_SHP_PATH` is currently needed for optimization and inference.

-### To run the module on unseen data with a trained model
+### Run the module on unseen data with a trained model

 To run the module on unseen data that went through rule-based semantic segmentation, you will need: